277 Fury vs. 308 Win: Should the Army Go Back to the 308?

 When it comes to ammo and rifle availability, the 308 Winchester is clearly the better option.

-As the 308 Win has been the preferred big game hunting cartridge (alongside the 300 Win Mag) for decades, there are an insane number of rifles and ammo varieties available to you.
+As the 308 Win has been the preferred big game hunting cartridge (alongside the 300 Win Mag) for decades, there are an insane number of rifles and ammo varieties available.

-Virtually every ammo manufacturer has an offering in 308 Winchester, and this helps keep supply high and costs low.
+Virtually every ammo manufacturer has at least one offering in 308 Winchester, which helps keep supply high and costs low.

-For inexpensive plinking 308 ammo, you should expect to pay around $1/round at the time of writing.
-Cheap soft point hunting ammo can be had for a few dimes more, while premium hunting ammo or match-grade ammo typically runs around $1.60/round.
+For inexpensive 308 plinking ammo, you should expect to pay around $1/round (at the time of writing).
+Cheap soft point hunting ammo can be had for a few dimes more, while premium hunting or match-grade ammo typically runs around $1.60/round.

-Rifles chambered in 308 Win are also extremely easy to find in a wide variety of barrel lengths and configurations.
-At the time of writing, you can easily pick up a budget bolt-action hunting rifle for around $500 or if you want a semi-auto rifle, you can expect to pay around a grand for an AR-10 or a used M1a.
+Rifles chambered in 308 Win with a wide variety of barrel lengths and configurations are easy to find.
+At the time of writing, you can easily pick up a budget bolt-action hunting rifle for around $500.
+If you want a semi-auto rifle, you can expect to pay around $1,000 for an AR-10 or a used M1A.

-If you plan to shoot 277 Fury, you’re going to need a deep ammo budget or have Uncle Sam paying for your ammo.
+If you plan to shoot 277 Fury, you’re going to need a deep ammo budget (or have Uncle Sam foot the bill.

-At the time of writing, the only firearm chambered in 277 Fury available to American shooters is the Sig Cross bolt-action rifle with a 16-inch barrel.
-Although this would make a lovely tricked out hunting rifle, it also will set you back about $2,000 or more, and that’s if you can find one.
-Sig says that they plan to release a new version of their semi-auto MCX-Spear chambered in 277 Fury, but as of December 2023, this has not happened.
+At the time of writing, the only firearm chambered in 277 Fury available to American shooters is the SIG Cross bolt-action rifle with a 16" barrel.
+While it would make a lovely tricked out hunting rifle, it would will set you back at least $2,000 (and that’s if you can find one).
+SIG says they plan to release a new version of their semi-auto MCX-SPEAR chambered in 277 Fury, but as of December 2023, this has not happened.

-Ammo is also extremely difficult to find as Sig Sauer is the only company currently manufacturing 277 Fury rounds.
-And they are pretty pricey, too, with plain-Jane FMJ rounds costing over $2/round, while hunting ammo will punch holes in your wallet to the tune of $4/round and up.
+277 Fury ammo is extremely difficult to find, as SIG is currentlythe only company currently manufacturing it.
+It is pretty pricey, too, with plain-Jane FMJ rounds costing over $2/round, and hunting ammo selling for $4/round and up.

 Reloading

-As an avid handloader and having lived through numerous powder, primer, and bullet shortages, I understand the benefit of having variety on your reloading bench.
+As an avid handloader who has lived through numerous powder, primer, and bullet shortages, I understand the benefits of having variety at the reloading bench.

-In terms of reloading dies, only Lee Precision and Forster currently have offerings for the Fury.
-For the 308 Win, basically, any company that manufactures reloading dies has a 308 option (Redding is my preference).
-The same thing goes for reloading data, as there are very few resources available for the Fury, while every reloading manual published today has load data for the 308 Win.
+Only Lee Precision and Forster currently have offer loading dies for the 277 Fury.
+Conversely, basically, any company that manufactures reloading dies has a 308 Win option (Redding is my preference).
+The same thing goes for reloading data.
+While there are very few resources available for the 277 Fury, every reloading manual published today has load data for the 308 Win.

-And let’s not even talk about brass.
 Good luck finding factory-new or once-fired 277 Fury brass out in the wild.
-Whereas 308 brass cases are extremely easy to find, virtually a dime a dozen (metaphorically speaking).
+Whereas 308 brass cases are extremely easy to find, 277 Fury shells are about as common as lemon drop Martinis are in Saudi Arabia.

 Although I suspect these issues will iron themselves out in time, as of Q4 2023, the 308 Winchester is the better choice if you plan to reload your own hunting, plinking, or target rounds.